 I want to be very clear, we can find no social or moral justification, no justification, no justification whatsoever, for lack of housing.

-Urge politicians and lawmakers at the local, state, and federal level to direct more funds -- and all the other incentives they can -- to create more funding in our community and nationwide.
-Use the quick links on our Advocate Now page to get their contact information.
-Data shows that calls are more effective than emails, and you are encouraged to make the words your own, such as including personal anecdotes.
-As a parishioner of St. Austin, you are welcome to share what our parish has learned through serving neighbors in need in our Outreach and St. Vincent de Paul society ministries.
+Data shows that calls are more effective than emails as are personal anecdotes.
+As a parishioner of St. Austin, you are welcome to share what our parish has learned through serving neighbors in need in our Outreach, St. Vincent de Paul society, and other ministries.
 Consider reaching out to any Outreach or SVDP volunteers you know to hear some stories of the guests and neighbors we serve to add "flesh" to your call or email.

 4. Support organizations addressing homelessness & housing equity

-Local Organizations
+Local Affordable Housing Organizations

-People are in urgent need of affordable housing.
+Austinites are in urgent need of affordable housing.
 Here are a few local organizations working to create affordable housing solutions:

 Here are a few organizations working on affordable housing solutions around the country: